TianmingQiu/scattering_transformer/README.md

 ```sh
 $ cd input/dataset
 ```
-*- Configure the hyperparameters of the model in the "custom_dataset.py" (if needed)*
+*- Configure the parameters of the model in the "custom_dataset.py" and "transforms.py" (if needed)*

 #### Used Dataset
 - CIFAR10